 The second half of the week saw us return to APF 2018; the UKs largest forestry, woodland, arboricultural, fencing and biofuel exhibtion.
-This year there were over 320 exhibitors and 22000 visitors over the three days, creating a buzz far beyond the noise of the chainsaws!
+This year there were over 320 exhibitors and 22000 visitors over the three days. it’s fair to say that number created a buzz far beyond the noise of the chainsaws!

 As regulars at this event, it was great to reconnect with old friends, as well as having the privilege of being a demonstrator and competitor.

-During the speed carving demonstrations, Simon worked on a wolf, and was cheered on by another of his creations – Squishy!
+During the speed carving demonstrations, Simon created a wolf.
+Cheering him on was another of his creations.
+Meet Squishy!

 Later, 25 of the top wood carvers in Europe competed against each other in the A W Jenkinson & Tilhill Forestry European Chainsaw Carving Championship, where each had to produce a sculpture from a 1 tonne piece of timber.